-China Times (click on the word Enter): provides full text of the Chinese-language newspaper published in Taiwan.
+China Times: provides full text of the Chinese-language newspaper published in Taiwan.

 China: Trade, Politics and Culture, 1793-1980: provides a wide variety of original source material detailing China's interaction with the West from Macartney's first Embassy to China in 1793, through to the Nixon/Heath visits to China in 1972-74.
 Sources are from the School of Oriental and African Studies and the British Library, London.

 Chinese Classic Ancient Books (中国基本古籍库): is a full-text database for ancient Chinese books.
 It includes over 10,000 pre-modern titles (170,000 volumes) published before the Republican period (1911-1949) in China covering various subjects such as Chinese classics, history, literature, local gazetteers, Qing Dynasty archives, encyclopedias, dictionaries, reference books, etc. In addition to full-text search, the database features image display of the original text, which allows scholars to study different editions of Chinese books.